lionell/pgapps/README.md

 ...
 ```

-If you navigate to `localhost:8080` on the same machine, you should see something like this.
+If you navigate to `localhost:8080` on the same machine, you should see something like

 ![Ajax Screenshot](docs/ajax.png)